Chris Gloster

-Christopher Gloster (born July 28, 2000) is an American professional soccer player who plays as a left-back.
+Christopher Gloster (born July 28, 2000) is an American professional soccer player who plays as a left-back for USL Championship club New Mexico United.

 Club career

 Gloster grew up in Montclair, New Jersey, where he attended Montclair High School.
 He made his debut for Red Bull II against Orlando City B on August 13, 2016, in the 2016 USL season.
 His appearance as a starter against Orlando City B made him the youngest American to start in a USL game at 16 years and 16 days.

 In March 2018, Gloster signed for German club Hannover after having trials at clubs in Germany.

 In April 2017, he was named in the United States team for the 2017 CONCACAF U-17 Championship.
 He played for the United States at the 2017 FIFA U-17 World Cup in India.

 On August 9, 2019, Gloster joined Dutch side Jong PSV, the reserve team of PSV Eindhoven, on a three-year deal.